• Home

 • Fondant: Edible sugar dough, known as fondant, is often used for cake decorating; however, you can also use it to decorate cookies with cute shapes!

 Warm cookies and icing just don’t mix!
-Your cookies need to be completely cool before you start the icing or frosting process.
+Your almond extract sugar cookies need to be completely cool before you start the icing or frosting process.
 If the cookies are warm when you start decorating, the icing will melt and drip right off once it touches the warm cookie!

-Pro-tip: Let the cookies cool completely and don’t rush the process.
-You took the time and effort making and baking the cookies, so you don’t want to ruin a beautiful thing!
+Pro-tip: Let the almond flavored cookies cool completely and don’t rush the process.
+You took the time and effort making and baking these soft chewy almond cookies, so you don’t want to ruin a beautiful thing!
 I like to be on the safe side and make these almond sugar cookies a two-day project – roll and bake the cookies the first day, and then decorate them the following day.

-Making cookies in advance or batching out cookie dough for upcoming cookie exchanges and homemade cookie boxes makes life all the easier!
-And, I’ve got good news – drop sugar cookies are perfect for making ahead!
+Making thick almond extract sugar cookies in advance or batching out cookie dough for upcoming cookie exchanges and homemade cookie boxes makes life all the easier!
+And, I’ve got good news – drop almond flavored cookies are perfect for making ahead!
 Whether you want to just make the dough in advance or completely bake and store the cookies for a later date, I’ve got you covered!

-How to make almond sugar cookie dough ahead of time
+How to make this cookies recipe ahead of time

 • Refrigerating sugar cookie dough: You can prepare and store cookie dough in the refrigerator for 3-4 days before baking.
-There are two ways you can refrigerate cookie dough: as a whole batch or as individual cookie dough balls.
-Regardless of how you are refrigerating the dough, make sure you wrap it tightly with plastic wrap.
+There are two ways you can refrigerate cookie dough – as a whole batch or as individual cookie dough balls.
+Regardless, make sure you wrap it tightly with plastic wrap.

 • To freeze the dough as an entire batch: Gently form your cookie dough into a cohesive ball.
 Wrap the dough tightly with a couple layers of plastic wrap.
-Transfer the dough to a zip-closure bag and remove all the excess air before sealing the bag.
-Removing the excess air helps keep the cookies stay fresher for longer and helps prevent freezer burn.
+Transfer the dough to a zip-closure bag and remove all the excess air before sealing.
 Store the dough in the freezer until ready to use.

 • To freeze dough as individual (ready to bake) cookie balls: Scoop the cookie dough and roll into balls roughly 1 ½ tablespoons each.
 Transfer the cookie dough balls onto a large cookie sheet lined with parchment paper.
 Flash freeze the cookie dough for 1 hour, or until frozen.
 Remove the cookie sheet from the freezer and transfer the balls to a freezer-safe zip-closure bag.
 Store the drop cookie dough balls in the freezer until ready to use.